snowdrop/k8s-infra/README.md

 See

-# Turn on your OpenShift machine into a cloud Native Dev environment
+# Turn on your OpenShift machine into a Cloud Native Dev environment

 Independent of the approach you choose before, you'll be able to install or configure OpenShift to play with the Hands On Lab, run local demos, or simply test one of the following features: